techidaily/site-facebook-record-videos/source/_posts/updated-10-expert-suggestions-to-make-your-yt-shorts-stand-out-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After recording the video, you can tap on the speed icon from the bottom/side panel.
 Here, you can make your videos play in slow motion or fast forward (in a range of 0.3x to 3x).
 This will add seamless speed control features to your videos without any technical issues.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iLlpdv0cz_k?si=HwTdnMmeVJXm4GPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 6: Consider the Overall Length of Your Shorts Video